anuvirtane/melody_markov/documentation/project_definition.md

 ## Input and output

-Input will be a melody sung or played to computer microphone.
+Input will be a melody given in ABC notation.
 Recording is made of that.
 Output will be a melody played.
 Program gets the beginning of a melody as input and returns a full melody, that is the beginning of what it got, and what it generated to continue the melody

 ## Efficiency targets
 Not set